KangchengLiu/KangchengLiu.github.io/_pages/about.md

 His first-author works in terms of 3D computer vision and robotics are widely published in international flagship conferences and journals.

 He served as the program session chair and the program commitee member of the two flagship international robotic conferences: IEEE International Conference on Robotics and Automation (ICRA) and IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
-He served as the reviewers of more than 20 international conferences and more than 10 international journals.
+He served as the reviewers of more than 20 kinds of international conferences and more than kinds of 10 international journals.

 <!-- He has ten first-author publications in TOP-tier Computer Vision and Robotics Journals and Conferences, and has 20+ publications in core international journals and conferences indexed by SCI/EI. -->